 Company

-greenbytes was founded in June 2000 as consulting and software development company with a heavy bias on the technologies driving the Net: XML, HTTP and databases.
+greenbytes was founded in June 2000 as consulting and software development company with a heavy bias on technologies driving the Net.

-During the last years we have been very active in various working groups in the "Applications Area" of the Internet Engineering Task Force (IETF): (→WebDAV )
+During the last years we have been very active in various working groups in the "Applications and Real-Time" of the Internet Engineering Task Force (IETF): (→WebDAV )

 Our work in the Document Management space has also led us into other standardization efforts, such as the W3C HTML5 Working Group, the JSR-283 (Java Content Repository) Expert Group, and the OASIS Content Management Interoperability Services (CMIS) Technical Committee.
 If you're looking for experts in these areas, do not look further!